 Have you made any resolutions that encourage a sustainable lifestyle?
 Share your goals for 2017 below!

-Editor’s note: This article was updated by Kendall Benton-Collins.
+Editor’s note: This article was updated in January 2017 by Kendall Benton-Collins.

 Images via Unsplash.